 Figuring out which seats are appropriate for different age groups is complicated even for parents.
 So it's best to get a parent to show you which seat to use for which child and how to buckle the kid in.
 There are some basic rules to follow, though:

 As the driver, you're in charge.
 Set rules for kids and stick to them.
-Here are a few you'll want to implement:
+Here are a few you'll want to enforce:

 Many parents today don't want teen babysitters to drive their kids around.
 And, after reading about what's involved in driving kids, that may sound like a big relief!
 Just as you need to get a parent's permission before you drive kids, you also get to make the call if you don't want to drive them.